Governors' responsibilities for Cared for Children and Previously Cared for Children

-The Virtual School 'opened' in September 2010 and takes the lead in ensuring the Council meets it's statutory duty to ensure that the educational outcomes for all Cared for Children are the best they can be.
+The Virtual School 'opened' in September 2010 and takes the lead in ensuring the Council meets it's statutory duty to ensure that the educational outcomes for all Cared for and previously cared for Children are the best they can be.
 Information on the role of the Virtual School can be found here.

-As part of the arrangements for monitoring the progress and achievement of vulnerable groups of learners, including Cared for Children, governing boards should receive regular reports including an annual report from the Designated Teacher, that should cover;
+As part of the arrangements for monitoring the progress and achievement of vulnerable groups of learners, including Cared for and previously cared for children, governing boards should receive regular reports including an annual report from the Designated Teacher, that should cover;

-- levels of progress made by cared for children who are currently or have been on roll within the past twelve months in relation to all children in the school (ie educational, social and emotional progress);
+- levels of progress made by cared for and previously cared for children who are currently or have been on roll within the past twelve months in relation to all children in the school (educational, social and emotional progress);

-- whether the pattern of attendance and exclusions for cared for children is different to that of all children;
+- a summary of applications, admissions, attendance and exclusions for cared for and previously cared for children and if this is different to that of all children;

 - any process or planning issues arising from personal education plans (PEPs);